cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 In Java, when one class extends another, the child class inherits almost everything from the parent class.
-Specifically, we are usually concerned with the fact that a child class inherits instance variables and methods from its parent.
-These _members_ are accessible, depending on their visibility, within the child class the same way they would be accessible in the parent class.
+Specifically, we are usually concerned with the fact that a child class inherits instance variables and methods, regardless of their declared visibility, from its parent.
+These _members_ are accessible, depending on their visibility, within the child class in much the same way they would be accessible in the parent class.

-### The "is-a" Relationship

-Talk about "is-a"...

 ### Constructors